Updated:

 Entry modes

-Previously, GE preferred Greenfield investments or complete acquisition.
+Previously, GE preferred Greenfield investments or complete acquisitions.
 These entry modes, however, have changed as the company now focuses on joint ventures globally.
-While organic growth rates have provided significant returns, GE carefully follows a disciplined growth path that allows it to assess the market, segment it and embark on small strategy acquisition of the market share.
+While organic growth rates have provided significant returns, GE carefully follows a disciplined growth path that allows it to assess the market, segment it, and embark on small strategy acquisition of the market share.
 After that, the company launches its model of internationalisation supported by strong financial investments for solid returns.
 Today, GE has claimed an important spot in global joint ventures.

 Technical Leadership